mwbowers/mwbowers.github.io/reference/datagate/datagate-client/database-label.md

 | Type | Description
 | --- | ---
-| [ILabel](/reference/datagate/datagate-client/i-label.html) | The label with the specified name.
+| [ILabel](/reference/datagate/datagate-client/i-label.html) | The label matching the provided name, or null if no match is found.

 ### ILabel[] GetLabels([SourceProfile sp](/reference/datagate/datagate-providers/source-profile.html))

-Retrieves an array of labels from the specified server source profile.
+Creates a list of all labels in a given server

 ```cs
 ILabel[] GetLabels(SourceProfile sp)